Parnianjalali/Reinforcement-Learning/README.md

 Greedy Action Selection in K-Armed Bandit Problem (2021)

 Description: Implemented greedy action selection in a K-Armed Bandit problem and compared the performance of greedy and epsilon-greedy strategies with different epsilon values (0, 0.1, 0.01).
 Analyzed the results through multiple experiments and graphical representations.

+Implementing FrozenLake Environment with OpenAI Gym (2021)

+Description: Implemented the FrozenLake environment from OpenAI Gym using Python.
+Developed a simulation to perform random actions in the environment and analyzed the resulting state transitions and rewards.
+Policy Evaluation Using Dynamic Programming in FrozenLake Environment (2021)

+Description: Developed a policy evaluation algorithm using dynamic programming with a discount factor of 0.9.
+Evaluated the value function and optimal policy for the FrozenLake environment and plotted the changes in state values over iterations.
+Monte Carlo Policy Evaluation in FrozenLake Environment (2021)

+Description: Applied Monte Carlo methods for policy evaluation in the FrozenLake environment.
+Compared the results with dynamic programming by plotting the changes in state values over iterations and analyzed the performance differences.
+Off-Policy Monte Carlo Evaluation Using Importance Sampling (2021)

+Description: Implemented off-policy Monte Carlo evaluation with importance sampling in the FrozenLake environment.
+Calculated optimal actions and compared the results with previous methods to assess the efficiency and accuracy of the off-policy approach.
 Upper Confidence Bound (UCB) in K-Armed Bandit Problem (2021)

 Description: Applied the Upper Confidence Bound (UCB) method with a confidence level parameter (c=2) to the K-Armed Bandit problem.
 Compared the average rewards of the UCB method with epsilon-greedy methods by conducting the experiment over 2000 iterations.